 Similarly, when we talk of Phone features, we also want to look for the Antenna technology the phone supports.
 If you are one of those who need the ultimate speed and look for every high-end spec, then you also need to check if the phone supports 4 antennas.
 Normally a 4G phone supports 2 antennas (2*2 MIMO), but you can increase the speed with such higher antennas (4*4 MIMO).
-All of the high-end Flagship smartphones support the higher no of antennas.
+All of the high-end Flagship smartphones support a higher no of antennas.
 But it may now come to the mid-range phone soon.

 If you are one of those who frequently switch between two SIM cards for 4G, we recommend looking for this feature.
 Without this feature, putting one SIM card on 4G forces other SIM cards to be on either 3G or 2G.
 The dual 4G feature enables you to use the 4G in both SIM cards.
 Now the current trends show almost all dual SIM phones support Dual 4G and also Dual VoLTE features.

 Having discussed above, you can always opt-out of the features you don’t like or you don’t require for the cost that comes along.
 But out of those, if you want your phone to support all the frequency bands in Nepal, you need to confirm for it most importantly.

 Please let us know about the information above to check things before you buy a 4G smartphone in Nepal.